Orbital Tumors - Neurofibroma

 Symptoms and Signs of Orbital Neurofibroma

 - The presence of multiple painful, well-circumscribed orbital tumours in a patient should raise the suspicion of neurofibroma.
 Typically, it presents with progressive symptoms of an orbital mass, including proptosis, globe displacement, impaired extraocular motility, ptosis, numbness, and rarely with decreased visual acuity.
-There might possibly also be associated features of neurofibromatosis.
+There could also be associated features of neurofibromatosis.
 The clinical features of orbital neurofibroma is greatly dependent on its type and associated neurofibromatosis.

 - Localized orbital neurofibroma: The typical patient is a young or middle-aged adult unlike the other forms which present in childhood.
 Clinical features include a solitary, well-circumscribed soft tissue tumour in the orbit causing proptosis and downward displacement of the globe.
 Less commonly, it can occur in the lacrimal gland and extraocular muscle, or even cause bony destruction to invade an adjacent sinus.